immunefi-team/Bounty_Boosts/Alchemix/31488 - [SC - Critical] Merging tokens allows multiple Flux accruals wi....md

 # Merging tokens allows multiple Flux accruals within an epoch

-Submitted on Mon May 20 2024 04:37:06 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 10:37:06 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31488